umanniyaz/poc-sync-markdown-with-confluence/README.md

 The Content Recommendation API provides batch processing capabilities for content auditing and optimization.
 This document outlines the complete API contract for all endpoints, including request/response formats, error handling, and usage examples.

+**Note:** All job results are automatically stored in S3 and SQS messages are sent with the S3 file location upon job completion.

 ---

 ## Table of Contents